adncllng/vmock/src/pages/news/en/project-on-the-right-to-housing-wins-first-prize.md

 title: Performance on the Right to Housing wins First Prize
 date: 2000-09-30T22:11:00.000Z
 description: >-
-  Our work "The Address" wins the Patron of the Arts' First Prize Award administered by the Montreal Arts Council.
+  Our work "The Address" wins the Patron of the Arts' First Prize which is awarded by the Conseil des arts de Montréal.
 ---
 .